-Barriers and limitations (such as physical and mental capacity, and low health literacy)
+- Barriers and limitations (such as physical and mental capacity, and low health literacy)

+Often, the first step is to find out what the patient already knows.
 Use these guidelines to do a thorough assessment before starting patient education:

-Gain trust: Show respect and treat each person with compassion and without judgment.
+- Gain trust.
+Show respect and treat each person with compassion and without judgment.

 Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.